South Eastern Kenya University

-South Eastern Kenya University "SEKU" is a public university with its main campus located in Kwa Vonza, Kitui County, Kenya.
+South Eastern Kenya University (SEKU) is a public university with its main campus located in Kwa Vonza, Kitui County, Kenya.

 It was formerly South Eastern University College "SEUCO", a constituent college of The University of Nairobi prior to its award of Charter in 2013.

-The Vice Chancellor of SEKU is Prof. Geofrey M. Muluvi.
+The Vice Chancellor of SEKU is Prof.Eng.
+Douglas Shitanda.

 Location

 It is specifically located near Kwa Vonza along the Machakos-Kitui Highway and close to the Kitui Campus of Kenyatta University.
 The gate is about 7 km from the Kwa Vonza junction, but most structures in the university are about 17 km from the junction.